Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Bounding Makespan

 \subsection{Analysis}

-The following results employ tools from the prior sections a constant number of times, and each tool has error probability either $O(\log n/n^2)$ or $O(\frac{1}{n})$.
-Therefore, all following theorems hold with probability at least $1-O(1/n)$, and we omit further discussion of error.
+The following results employ tools from the prior sections.
+In the following arguments, it is easy to check that the number of times these tools are invoked yields a total error probability which is at most $O(1/n)$.
+Thus, our theorems on makespan below hold with probability at least $1-O(1/n)$, and we omit further discussion of error.